 Other ways to receive services

-If you are having difficulties accessing services, visit a customer service centre or phone 13 23 24, and our staff will assist with your enquiry.
+If you are having difficulties accessing services, visit a customer service centre or phone 13 10 84, and staff will assist you.